Edd27/um-mongo-template/README.md

 <div align="center">
-  <h1>Node.JS Template</h1>
+  <h1>User management with Node.JS and MongoDB Template</h1>
   <p>
-    Template for the projects developed in the Node.JS.
+    Template for the projects developed in the Node.JS with user management.
     <br />
     <br />
     <br />